stanleynguyen/blog.stanleynguyen.me/content/posts/when-to-log/index.md

 author = "stanleynguyen"
-keywords = ["logging", "devops", "architecture", "observability", "reliability", "productivity", "code quality"] cover = "posts/when-to-log/img/salt-logger.jpg" summary = "A practical guide on how to make logger your friend, not an enemy"
+keywords = ["logging", "devops", "architecture", "observability", "reliability", "productivity", "code quality"] cover = "posts/when-to-log/img/salt-logger.jpg" summary = "An alternative logging strategy to make loggers your friends, not enemies"
 +++

 Logging is one of the those things are universally present in software projects with their different, unique forms (business & technical requirements) and flavors (technical stacks).